aquariumbio/aquarium/doc/WorkflowProtocolAPI.md

 ## Options

 Options set particular flags for latter inactions with an *Op*.
-Presently, the following options for the *take*, *produyce*, and *release* methods, discussed below, are available.
+Presently, the following options for the *take*, *produce*, and *release* methods, discussed below, are available.

 	o.query(bool)		# => whether to query the user about which item to take o.silent(bool)      # => whether to take, produce or release silently (without user interaction)